Skip to content

 Parameter Description

-prompt What to extract from the page (required)
+prompt What to extract or answer from the page content (required)

 timeout Timeout in seconds (default: 30, max: 120)